MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 > When support ends for Microsoft Edge Legacy on March 9, 2021, this out of support desktop application will be [removed and replaced with Microsoft Edge on Chromium](https://aka.ms/EdgeLegacyEOS) as part of the Windows Update Tuesday (or “B”) release on April 13, 2021.<br>
 **To avoid a disruption in service and continue using your browser-based kiosk scenarios, you will need to install Microsoft Edge and set up kiosk mode prior to applying April’s Windows 10 Update Tuesday release to your devices.**

-If you do not set up kiosk mode in Microsoft Edge on Chromium prior to applying April’s Windows 10 Update Tuesday release, kiosk mode will no longer work.

 ## Kiosk setup steps

 Use the following steps as a guide to set up a kiosk in Microsoft Edge.